cyrilletuzi/angular-eslint-injection-context/README.md

 > Is adding a plugin making the project heavier?

 No, the package has 0 dependency.
 It just add lint rules using TypeScript ESLint, which is already installed in the project.

-> Where are the tests?

-The tests are already done and passing in the Angular ESLint [Pull Request](https://github.com/angular-eslint/angular-eslint/pull/2892).
-I may migrate them here later, but it takes time.

 ## License